Get News & Updates Directly To Your Inbox

 Screenings can catch it early when it’s treatable.

 The growing number of people getting preventive screenings has brought the colorectal cancer death rates down, showing that screening really does work.

-Blue Cross and Blue Shield of Oklahoma (BCBSOK) recommends that everyone 50 to 75 years old get a screening.
+The Centers for Disease Control and Prevention and the U.S. Preventive Services Task Force recommend that everyone 45 to 75 years old get a screening.
 If you have a family history of the disease or have other conditions that could lead to colorectal cancer, your doctor may want you to get screened earlier.

 Colon cancer usually begins with a growth called a polyp that develops in the inner lining of the colon.
 These polyps grow slowly over a period of many years.
 When polyps first start to develop, they are not cancer yet, but they have the potential to become cancer.
 The risk that a polyp will become cancerous increases as it gets larger.